Total number of employed clinical nurses at Orlando Health - 3858

 How does Orlando Health handle staffing of their patient units?

 Staffing decisions are based on matching the needs of the patients to the competencies of the nurse and by utilizing a flexible staffing model that is adjusted upward or downward based on the unit need, patient’s condition, and complexity of nursing care.
-Throughout the day, nursing leaders evaluate the skill level of nurses, patient census, and acuity of the patients to maintain staffing targets of 1:4 or 1:5 for days on medical surgical units and 1:6 for nights.
+Throughout the day, nursing leaders evaluate the skill level of nurses, patient census, and acuity of the patients to maintain staffing targets of 1:4 or 1:5 for days on medical and surgical units and 1:6 for nights.
 In our intensive care units we maintain staffing targets of 1:2 or 1:1.
+At the end of 2017, Orlando Health nursing units will move to patient acuity based staffing model.

 Is there a difference between the orientation of experienced nurses and nurses who are newly licensed?